commitsovercoffee/personal-website/src/posts/tools.md

 ---
-title: "What I Use"
+title: "Tools of Trade"
 date: "2022-10-15"
-desc: "Tools that I currently use."
+desc: "All the hardware and software that I currently use."
 tags: ["personal"]
 published: true
 position: 5
 ---

-## Software

 My workstation and laptop both run a [custom arch setup](https://github.com/commitsovercoffee/hope) with [dwm](https://dwm.suckless.org/), [ghostty](https://ghostty.org/) and [zed](https://zed.dev/) being my primary tools.
-Besides that, I use [these](https://github.com/commitsovercoffee/hope/blob/a98d281d7f9a0f778e21d81386a519415a80cd45/setup.sh) apps (ones listed under the tui and gui functions in my setup script).
+Besides that, I use [these](https://github.com/commitsovercoffee/hope/blob/a98d281d7f9a0f778e21d81386a519415a80cd45/setup.sh) apps, ones listed under the tui and gui functions in my setup script.

-## Hardware

-Don't you love the smell of freshly unboxed electronics :P

 ## My Workstation